containerize-com/Products/en/marketplace/sharetribe/_index.md

 *   includes an advanced payment system that supports 25+ currencies and 190+ countries
 *   helps integrations with Google Analytics and payment processing gateways such as Stripe and Paypal.

-Sharetribe includes a Custom Landing Page add-on and editor.
+Sharetribe top b2b ecommerce platform includes a Custom Landing Page add-on and editor.
 Key features of Sharetribe include commission management, multi-vendor listings, and ratings or reviews management.
 Sharetribe develops advanced marketplace software for every business life cycle stage.
 Sharetribe provides vendor's portal, which enables providers to create new listings on their marketplace and customize product information.
 The platform source is available under the Sharetribe Community Public License.